brijeshb42/querybuilder/README.md

 #### Requirements

-* If there is only one condition, like `pageviews` > 100, the query can directly contain outermost key as on of `EQ, NE, GT, GE, LT, LE, STARTSWITH, CONTAINS, CONTAINS_ALL, CONTAINS_ANY, BETWEEN`.
+* If there is only one condition, like `pageviews` > 100, the query can directly contain outermost key as one of `EQ, NE, GT, GE, LT, LE, STARTSWITH, CONTAINS, CONTAINS_ALL, CONTAINS_ANY, BETWEEN`.

 example:
 ```json